-THE ARRAIGNMENT PROCESS IN LOS ANGELES COURTHOUSES
+THE ARRAIGNMENT PROCESS IN SAN FERNANDO VALLEY COURTHOUSES

-In Los Angeles County the arraignment is the first official court appearance in front of a judge.
+In San Fernando Valley, the arraignment is the first official court appearance in front of a judge.
 The defendant will be presented with the charges and will have to enter a plea to those charges.
 After the plea is entered, the judge will set the next court date and will also set bail for the defendant based on the criminal charges.

 However, in misdemeanor cases I see the prosecution and defense negotiating all of the time in order to resolve the case.
 This usually occurs in cases where the defendant is in custody, does not have a very good defense and wants to take a deal in order to get out of custody and move on with their life.

 If the case is set to be resolved at the next court date, then a probation report will be ordered and the prosecutor will be ready to negotiate at the next court date.
 Knowing the particular court system and how cases are dealt with is crucial knowledge your attorney must possess.

 DOES A DEFENDANT NEED AN ATTORNEY AT THE ARRAIGNMENT IN A CRIMINAL CASE?

 The court will even usually give the person some time to hire their own attorney because this right is so important and because people who do not know what they are doing will cause problems in the court and make things move slower than usual and will cause more work for everyone concerned.

-If a defendant at an arraignment says they can not affort an attorney then they can apply to see if they qualify to be represented by the Public Defender.
+If a defendant at an arraignment says they can not afford an attorney then they can apply to see if they qualify to be represented by the Public Defender.
 If the person qualifies, then a Deputy Public Defender will be appointed to the case and take over representation of the defendant.

 In my opinion, you are at an advantage in a criminal case if you hire a private attorney because the private attorney will usually have more time to handle your case and make the moves that will get you the best possible result.
 Even at the arraignment, having your own attorney can give you an advantage.

 Your own attorney will usually go before the court armed with all of the information necessary to properly argue your bail and get you released on your own recognizance or at let set a bail that you may be able to post.

-Categorised in: Criminal Defense
+Categorised in: Arraignment